 Updating or Revising Your Information

 If you ever need to revise your pantry information, log back into your account a make any changes you need.
 (Important note: If you see the phrase Log Out on the top left portion your screen above the green rectangle, click on it first before proceeding to log in again.)

 - Enter your user name and your password on the left side of the screen and then press the Log In button.

 - If you forgot your password, click on “Forgot your password?”.
 A new window appears asking for your email address.
 It must match the email address used when your pantry was registered.
 You will shortly receive an email with a new password.
 You should use it to log in and reset the password to one you will more easily remember.

-- Once your pantry information is displayed, you may make the desired changes to any information appearing in the pale green shaded area.
+- Once your pantry information is displayed, you may make the desired changes.

 Make sure that you keep all of your information up to date.
 If the name, address, phone number or any other information about the pantry changes, update the information on AmpleHarvest.org too.
 Accurate, up-to-date information is important if you want donors to reach you.

-- You can invite another food pantry to learn about the AmpleHarvest.org Campaign by entering their email address under the “Refer A Pantry” section and pressing “Refer”.
+You can invite another food pantry to learn about AmpleHarvest.org by entering their email address under the “Refer A Pantry” section and pressing “Refer”.